John Kerry: 2004 presidential campaign

-Subsequent presidential-election activities
+Endorsements of Obama in 2008 and 2012

 Immediately after the 2004 election, some Democrats mentioned Kerry as a possible contender for the 2008 Democratic nomination.
 His brother had said such a campaign was "conceivable", and Kerry himself reportedly said at a farewell party for his 2004 campaign staff, "There's always another four years".

 Kerry established a separate political action committee, Keeping America's Promise, which declared as its mandate "A Democratic Congress will restore accountability to Washington and help change a disastrous course in Iraq", and raised money and channeled contributions to Democratic candidates in state and federal races.
 Through Keeping America's Promise in 2005, Kerry raised over $5.5 million for other Democrats up and down the ballot.
 Through his campaign account and his political action committee, the Kerry campaign operation generated more than $10 million for various party committees and 179 candidates for the U.S. House, Senate, state and local offices in 42 states focusing on the midterm elections during the 2006 election cycle.
 "Cumulatively, John Kerry has done as much if not more than any other individual senator", Hassan Nemazee, the national finance chairman of the DSCC said.

-On January 10, 2008, Kerry endorsed Illinois Senator Barack Obama for president.
-He was mentioned as a possible vice presidential candidate for Senator Obama, although fellow Senator Joe Biden was eventually chosen.
+On January 10, 2008, Kerry endorsed Illinois Senator Barack Obama for president in the 2008 Democratic presidential primaries (in which Kerry's 2004 running mate, Edwards, was also a candidate).
+Kerry was mentioned as a possible vice presidential candidate for Senator Obama, although fellow Senator Joe Biden was eventually chosen.
 After Biden's acceptance of the vice presidential nomination, speculation arose that John Kerry would be a candidate for Secretary of State in the Obama administration.
 However, Senator Hillary Clinton was offered the position.

 During the 2012 Obama reelection campaign, Kerry participated in one-on-one debate prep with the president, impersonating the Republican candidate Mitt Romney.

+Subsequent endorsements

+In February 2014, Kerry answered in an interview that he would not run in the 2016 presidential election.
+In August 2015, Kerry, serving as Secretary of State, declared he would remain neutral during the 2016 Democratic presidential primaries.
+After Hillary Clinton became the party's presumptive nominee (the first female major party presidential nominee in United States history), Kerry described it as a "truly historic moment" worth celebrating.

+On December 5, 2019, Kerry endorsed Joe Biden's campaign for the 2020 Democratic nomination for president, saying "He'll be ready on day one to put back together the country and the world that Donald Trump has broken apart" and asserting that "Joe will defeat Donald Trump next November.
+He's the candidate with the wisdom and standing to fix what Trump has broken, to restore our place in the world, and improve the lives of working people here at home."
+Kerry delivered a speech as part of the 2020 Democratic National Convention, characterizing the foreign policy of the first Trump presidency as a continuous "blooper reel".

+In July 2024, Kerry endorsed Vice President Kamala Harris's campaign in the 2024 presidential election.